-Our SCHOOL TOURS PROGRAM has been inspiring students since 1991 with over forty imaginative excursions.
+Our SCHOOL TOURS PROGRAM has been inspiring students since 1991 with over fifty imaginative excursions.
 We create, blend and design experiences that excite students to meet specific learning outcomes and curriculum guidelines.
 Our tours comply with the Victorian Government and Education Department Covid Guidelines.

 You can download here our publicly available

 SAFETY is our priority on Melbourne Walks.
-Our walk leaders are required to have Working with Children Check, First Aid, public liability insurance and accreditation by the Professional Tour Guide Association of Australia as well as Guides of Australia.
-To get the very best from our tours, we ask participating students and adults to also follow our EXCURSION SAFETY CODE below:
+To get the very best from our tours, we ask participating students and adults to follow our EXCURSION SAFE BEHAVIOUR CODE below:

 See Prices & Bookings

-- Our walking tours travel moderate distances and proceed at a relaxed walking pace so participants do not need to run or hurry.
+OUR walking tours travel moderate distances and proceed at a relaxed walking pace so participants do not need to run or hurry.
 Participants will benefit from walking together as a single group not trailing behind.
-We prefer schools not to organise students in pairs in a line as this can disrupt other pedestrians and slow down street crossings.
+We prefer schools not to organise students in pairs in a line which can disrupt pedestrians and slow down street crossings.

 PARTICIPANTS including teachers must advise the walk leader if they are leaving the group.